miekg/pgo/cmd/pgod/pgod.8.md

 databases it has access too - provisioning that stuff is out-of-scope - assuming your infra can deal with all that stuff.
 And make that available on each server.

-Servers running pgod(8) as still special in some regard, a developers needs to know which server runs their compose file *and* you need to administrate who own which port numbers.
+Servers running pgod(8) as still special in some regard, a developers needs to know which server runs their compose file.
 Moving services to a different machine is as easy as starting the compose there, but you need to make sure your infra also updates externals records (DNS for example).

 The interface into `pgod` is via SSH, but not the normal SSH running on the server, this is a completely seperate SSH interface implemented by both `pgod` and `pgoctl`.

-The main idea here is that developers can push stuff easier to production and that you can have some of the goodies from Kubernetes, but not that bad stuff like the networking - the big trade-off being you need to administrate port numbers *and* still run some proxy to forward URLs to the correct backend.

 For each repository it directs podman-compose to pull, build and start the containers defined in the `compose.yaml` file.
 Whenever this compose file changes this is redone.
 Current the following